Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • Extracurricular activities

-Audiology and Speech-Language Pathology: Take the Casper Test
+Audiology: Take the Casper Test

 Casper test scores are sent directly by the agency to the School of Rehabilitation Sciences at the University of Ottawa.
 Candidates whose Casper test scores are incomplete or missing will not be considered for admission.

-Steps for the Casper test:
+Notes about the Casper test:

 • Refer to the Casper information page for important deadlines (which differ from the deadline to submit your ORPAS application).